SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/utils.rst

 Counter
 ^^^^^^^

-The Counter tool can be used to easly instanciate an hardware counter.
+The Counter tool can be used to easily instanciate an hardware counter.

 .. list-table::
    :header-rows: 1